 English is the official language of Wisconsin.
-German, French, Spanish, and Italian are also spoken.What is the official religion of Wisconsin?
+German, French, Spanish, and Italian are also spoken.

 Christianity is the official and widely practiced religion of Wisconsin.
-Catholicism is the largest denomination followed by Protestantism.What are the famous places in Wisconsin?
+Catholicism is the largest denomination followed by Protestantism.

 Wisconsin is home to many beautiful places offering outdoor recreational opportunities.
 Wisconsin Dells gorge, the Cave of the Mounds at Blue Mounds, Waverly Beach, Bradford Beach, and forests of the Rhinelander and Minocqua areas are the major attractions.
 The state also has a number of historic sites and museums like Milwaukee Public Museum, Milwaukee Art Center, Elvehjem Museum of Art, Circus World Museum, and National Railroad Museum.

 - State Animal: The badger (Taxidea taxus) is the official state animal of Wisconsin.
 It was designated the state animal in 1957.
 The state gets its nickname "The Badger State" from the animal.

-State Bird: The American robin (Turdus migratorius) was designated the official state bird of Wisconsin in 1949.
+- State Bird: The American robin (Turdus migratorius) was designated the official state bird of Wisconsin in 1949.
 It is also the state bird of Michigan, and Connecticut.

-State Tree: The sugar maple (Acer saccharum) is the official state tree of Wisconsin.
+- State Tree: The sugar maple (Acer saccharum) is the official state tree of Wisconsin.
 It was chosen as the state tree in 1949.
 It is also known as hard maple or rock maple.

-State Flower: The delicate wood violet (Viola papilionacea) was adopted as the official state flower of Wisconsin in 1909.
+- State Flower: The delicate wood violet (Viola papilionacea) was adopted as the official state flower of Wisconsin in 1909.

-State Flag: The Wisconsin state flag displays the state coat of arms on both sides with a blue background.
+- State Flag: The Wisconsin state flag displays the state coat of arms on both sides with a blue background.
 Below it is the state animal, the badger.
 Also depicted on the flag is a sailor and a miner.
 The name of the state is written at the top of the shield and below is the year when Wisconsin achieved statehood.